-The Thesaurus Literaturae Buddhicae is dedicated to the great scholar on whom a whole generation of Buddhist scholars depend for his immense work on Buddhism.

-Étienne Paul Marie Lamotte (1903-1983) was a Professor of Greek at the Catholic University of Louvain, but spent most of his time making the rich literature of Mahāyāna Buddhism available to the Western scholarly world, employing sources in Sanskrit, Chinese and Tibetan.
+The Thesaurus Literaturae Buddhicae is dedicated to the great scholar on whom a whole generation of Buddhist scholars depends for his immense work on Buddhism. Étienne Paul Marie Lamotte (1903-1983) was a Professor of Greek at the Catholic University of Louvain, but spent most of his time making the rich literature of Mahāyāna Buddhism available to the Western scholarly world, employing sources in Sanskrit, Chinese and Tibetan.
 The picture of Lamotte as reproduced here was taken by Professor Pierre Jodogne the 29th of August 1979 outside the family country house of Professor Lamotte in Ave-et-Auffe (Namur, Belgium).
 Upon being asked whether he believed in the Buddhist teachings he studied, Lamotte answered: “What Lamotte means is not important.”
 Indeed his legacy has enormous importance.
 Professor Jodogne kindly gave me this picture in 2009.

 The Bibliotheca Polyglotta application is Copyright 2007-2022 University of Oslo, Norwegian Institute of Palaeography and Historical Philology, Jens Braarvig, Asgeir Nesøen, and released under the GNU General Public License version 3.